 What is PUPPS?

 PUPPS is short for pruritic urticarial papules and plaques of pregnancy.
 It’s also known as PUPPP.
 In the UK, it’s known as polymorphic eruption of pregnancy, or PEP for short.
 It’s a rash that starts off unobtrusive enough and begin as tiny, itchy red bumps in the stretch marks on the abdomen.
 Its distinguishing characteristic is that it surrounds, but never affects, the navel.
 These little red bumps get bigger, forming large patches that spread down the legs, and up the chest.
 Eventually, most of the body can be covered in the itchy, eczema like rash.
+(Wondering about poison ivy rashes and natural treatments?
+Find that here.)

 Symptoms of PUPPS